I've seen both. Today technicians are in abundance, and healers are sorely needed.

 We want to be doing some kind of exercise at least 3-4 times a week, mainly to clear stress and negativity from our system.
 And walking is definitely included in exercise, in my opinion.
 Now I maintain a healthy body by simply doing:

-And here's why: CBD seems to have the unique ability to normalize many body systems - which it does through the newly discovered cannabinoid system.
-And it works without side effects and without being addictive.
-The cannabinoid system is a kind of master regulatory system in the human body, and CBD receptors have been found on several organs, including the brain and heart.
+Our endo-cannabinoid system has the ability to regulate many other body systems, normalizing their functioning.
+And it does this without side effects and without being addictive.
+The endo-cannabinoid system is a kind of master regulatory system in the human body, and CBD receptors have been found on several organs in the body, including the brain and heart.
+CBD seems to be a kind of master molecule that co-evolved with human beings. (and btw, THC also has benefits, but that's for another article).

 Now why would I go and say a fool-thing like that?!?